How to Add an Empty Directory to a Git Repository

 Git does not register empty directories.
 It supports only files.
 Thus, the empty folder won’t be added to version control by Git.
 In this tutorial, we are going to show some approaches to this problem.

 Let's assume you need an empty directory named tmp.
-You should add the .gitignore file to the index before you instruct Git to ignore it (and everything else in the empty directory):
+You should add the .gitignore file into the tmp folder for instructing Git to ignore everything in the folder.

 mkdir tmp touch tmp/.gitignore git add tmp echo '*' > tmp/.gitignore git commit -m 'Empty directory' tmp

-There are cases when the empty directories should always remain empty on Git no matter what the local copy they contain.
+There are cases when the empty directories should always remain empty on Git no matter what it contains in your local copy.

-To add the empty directory to the Git Repository by adding .gitignore to every empty folder which contains the following:
+For adding the empty directory to the Git Repository you need to add .gitignore to every empty folder with the following content: